mgm793/Terminal-Writer/README.md

 How  to call the Terminal Writer:

-tag = The tag of the element where we want the text. examples : ".className" or "#id" or "HTML Tag"
+tag = The tag of the element where we want the text.\n examples : ".className" or "#id" or "HTML Tag"

 ```javascript